hafmed/Thakir-Prayer-Times/README.md

 # Desktop_thakir_prayer_times
-A desktop application to calculate prayer times for Algeria cities.
+A desktop application to calculate prayer times for Algerian cities and others in the world.